datasnap-io/datasnap-iOS-gimbal-sample/README.md

 ## Usage

-Pull down this project and update your Orgination keys.
+Pull down this project and update your Organization keys.
 We are using our Test Keys as an example:
   ```
       [DataSnapClient setupWithOrganizationID:@"3HRhnUtmtXnT1UHQHClAcP"
                                      APIKey:@"1EM53HT8597CC7Q5QP0U8DN73"